-Osteomyelitis, which is an infection of the bone, can be very difficult to eliminate, but under the capable experience of Dr. Daniel C. Allison and his diligent team, the condition can be successfully treated.
+Osteomyelitis, which is an infection of the bone, can be very difficult to eliminate, but under the capable experience of Dr. Daniel C. Allison and his diligent team in Los Angeles, CA, the condition can be successfully treated.
 Most doctors have difficulty diagnosing osteomyelitis, but Dr. Allison’s experience with orthopedic bone degeneration and destruction from trauma enables him to effectively identify and assess this condition.

 Dr. Allison is dedicated to the successful treatment of a health threat like osteomyelitis to avoid serious consequences.
 His goal in these cases is containing the infection and destroying it to preserve function and restore musculoskeletal structure back to normal.